Michael Delaney (lawyer): Failed nomination to court of appeals

 On January 18, 2023, President Joe Biden announced his intent to nominate Delaney to serve as a United States circuit judge of the United States Court of Appeals for the First Circuit.
 On January 31, 2023, his nomination was sent to the Senate.
 President Biden nominated him to a seat vacated by Judge Jeffrey R. Howard, who assumed senior status on March 31, 2022.
 On February 15, 2023, a hearing on his nomination was held before the Senate Judiciary Committee.
 During the hearing, Delaney received criticism from senators regarding his authoring and filing of a motion seeking to strip a minor female rape victim of anonymity as part of representation of a New Hampshire private school.
 The allegations were made by the victim of the 2015 assault in a letter to the panel.
 The victim also wrote an opinion editorial in The Boston Globe saying Delaney "doesn't deserve to be a judge" and that supporting his nomination is equivalent to condoning "what Delaney and St. Paul's School put me and my family through."
 Owen Labrie was 18 years old at the time he was accused of raping the then 15-year-old student.

 Some Democrats expressed concerns about his nomination due to his handling of a sexual assault case.
 Other Democrats and groups expressed concern over a legal brief that defended a law related to abortion.
-On May 3, 2023, it was reported that since 2018, Delaney had been a board member of the New England Legal Foundation as well as on their legal review committee.
-This foundation has opposed some of President Biden's positions on climate change, consumer protection, and labor rights.
+On May 3, 2023, it was reported that, since 2018, Delaney had been a board member of the New England Legal Foundation, which had opposed some of Biden's positions on climate change, consumer protection, and labor rights.

 On May 18, 2023, Delaney asked that his nomination be withdrawn because of bipartisan opposition.
 On May 30, 2023, the White House officially withdrew his nomination.

 Personal life

-Delaney resides in Manchester, New Hampshire, with his wife, Caroline, and their three children.
+Delaney has three children with his wife, Caroline.